 Ingredients

-- Non-Dairy Milk: I usually use oat milk, but any kind will work.
+- Non-dairy milk: I usually use oat milk, but any kind will work.
+If you only need the cake to be egg-free, whole dairy milk can also be used.

-- Spelt Flour: light (white) spelt.
+- Spelt flour: light (white) spelt.
 Whole grain makes the cake too heavy.
+Substitute plain white flour if preferred.

 Step by Step